CNS Cornerstones Communities

 Biology Scholars Program (BSP)

-This application-based program is for Biology and Biochemistry students who are interested in pursuing a pre-health profession post-graduation.
+This application-based program is for Biology students who are interested in pursuing a pre-health profession post-graduation.
 This program is for two years.

 Texas Interdisciplinary Plan (TIP)